minicomp/wax_tasks/README.md

 ## wax:pagemaster

 Takes a CSV or JSON file of collection metadata and generates a Markdown page for each record to a directory using a specified layout.
-[Read More](docs/pagemaster.md).
+[Read More]().

 `$ bundle exec rake wax:pagemaster collection-name`

 ## wax:lunr

 Generates a client-side JSON search index of your site for use with [ElasticLunr.js](http://elasticlunr.com/).
-[Read More](docs/lunr.md).
+[Read More]().

 `$ bundle exec rake wax:lunr`

 ## wax:iiif

 Takes a local directory of images and generates tiles and data that work with a IIIF compliant image viewer like [OpenSeaDragon](https://openseadragon.github.io/), [Mirador](http://projectmirador.org/), or [Leaflet IIIF](https://github.com/mejackreed/Leaflet-IIIF).
-[Read More](docs/iiif.md).
+[Read More]().

 `$ bundle exec rake wax:iiif collection-name`

 ## wax:test

 Runs [`htmlproofer`](https://github.com/gjtorikian/html-proofer) on your compiled site to look for broken links, HTML errors, and accessibility concerns.
 Runs [Rspec](http://rspec.info/) tests if a `.rspec` file is present.
-[Read More](docs/test.md).
+[Read More]().

 `$ bundle exec rake wax:test`

-### wax:push

-There are two tasks within the namespace `wax:push`: `gh` and `s3`, which push the compiled exhibition site to the `gh-pages` and `s3` branches of your repository respectively for deployment.
-[Read More](docs/push.md)

-`$ bundle exec rake wax:push:gh`

-`$ bundle exec rake wax:push:s3`

 # Sample \_config.yml file: